How to do a Link Check

 A "link check" will show you the websites that are linking to the website you are evaluating.
 Knowing the types of websites that are linking to a single website will help you to determine whether or not the website contains information that is reliable.

-Link checks are done by using the AltaVista search engine.
+Link checks are done by using a search engine.

-Go to AltaVista.
+Go to a search engine, such as Google.
 In the "Search" bar, type in the word link plus the URL of the website you are checking.
 Example: link:http://www.sandiegozoo.org Then click the Search button.

 Try the example and see how many and what type websites are linking to the San Diego Zoo.